1GORDON/Metrics-webapp/README.md

 In this project, I achieved the following

 - Built a web application to check a list of metrics with React and Redux.
-- The data retrieved from the API should be stores in the Redux store.
+- The data retrieved from the API is stored in the Redux store.
-- Filtered the data that retrieved from the API using a Filter stateless component.
+- Filtered the data retrieved from the API using a Filter stateless component.
 - Every page has a unique route within the SPA.
 - Added unit tests.
-- Deployed the project with netlify.
+- Deployed the project.

 ## Live Demo